aces/Loris/README.Mac.md

 ./install.sh
 ```

-## 2.2.1 Launch the Loris installer in your browser
+## 2.2.1 Launch the LORIS installer in your browser
 Open a browser (we officially support Firefox & Chrome) and navigate to:
 ```
 localhost:8080/installdb.php